 This curriculum touches on psychology, biology, human anatomy, and chemistry, laying a foundation for future science courses.

-• Health, Nutrition, & PE
+- Health, Nutrition, & PE

-• Survey of Psychology, Biology, Human Anatomy, and Chemistry
+- Survey of Psychology, Biology, Human Anatomy, and Chemistry

 Science (3 credits)

-• Health, Nutrition, & PE
+- Health, Nutrition, & PE (offered 2025-2026)

-• Earth, Agricultural, Forensics, Environmental, or Marine Biology
+- Earth, Agricultural, Forensics, Environmental, or Marine Biology (offered 2027-2028)

 Social Studies (3 credits)

-• Government and Economics
+- Government and Economics (last offered 2024-2025)

-• American History
+- American History (offered 2025-2026)

-• Personal Finance and Career Exploration
+- Personal Finance and Career Exploration (offered 2026-2027)

 Visual, Performing, and Applied Arts (1 credit)

-• Worship Ministry
+- Worship Ministry (offered 2025-2026)

 World Language (2 credits)

-We like to offer language classes during the fourth period:
+As we are able, we like to offer language classes during the fourth period:

-• Spanish 1
+- Spanish 1 or 2

-• ASL
+- ASL

 At Home

-Students will need to also complete 4 credits of mathematics at home to meet all the graduation requirements.
+Students will need to complete 4 credits of mathematics at home to meet all the graduation requirements.

 Grades are sometimes suggested by the facilitator for work done in class.
-It is the parent’s responsibility to record this and combine it with grades for the work done at home.
+It is the parents’ responsibility to record this and combine it with grades for the work done at home.
 This should then be listed on the student’s transcript.

 Here is a sample transcript you can use.